Retail Store Manager Resume Sample

 Just like the clothes you put on a mannequin, it all comes down to presentation.
-We’ve written down important tips on how to present the contents of your resume for maximum effectiveness in the following sections:
+We’ve written down important tips on how to present the contents of your resume for maximum effectiveness in this article.

 Retail Store Manager Resume Sample

 Address: 3456 East Bellevue Avenue, Los Angeles, CA.

 Phone: (213) 743 6789

 Current Job: Retail Store Manager; Marshall’s Department Store, Los Angeles, CA.

 Dynamic, engaging and dedicated with more than 8 years experience in retail seeks to become the new Retail Store Manager of T.J.
 Marxx Department Store.
 I am a consistent performer; regularly hit sales quotas, maintained excellent customer service and managed personnel to give their best on a daily basis.

 - Associate Degree; Business Administration, Los Angeles Community College, 2008.

 - 8+ years in retail; 6 years as Retail Store Manager.

 - Bilingual; native Spanish and English.